Top 10 Free Piano Lessons for All Ages From Beginners to Advanced

 Final Thoughts

-For kids between 7 and 11, we suggest starting with private online lessons and switching to a live teacher if your budget allows.
+For kids between 7 and 11, we suggest starting with private online lessons and switching to in-person lessons if your budget allows.
 For anyone over 11, including adults and seniors, it’s best to begin with live online lessons and stick with them as long as they fit your schedule.

 Piano Guides for All Levels